-Beth Falkenstein, Vice President
+Beth Falkenstein, Vice President / Production Manager

 In 2016 Beth moved to Ashland from Los Angeles, California, where she had spent many years working in the entertainment industry.
 As a Production Coordinator for episodic television and movies-of-the-week, her nearly compulsive need for organization served her well; and, as a writer for several network sitcoms she found a productive outlet for her natural inclination toward irreverence and sarcasm.
 More recently, Beth has been the owner and manager of a successful music publishing and recording catalog.
 A graduate of the University of Michigan with a degree in Theater, she has fond memories of the regular summer trips her family made from Detroit to the Shakespeare Festival in Stratford, Ontario.
 Making a home here, amid the theater community of Ashland, has been a dream come true.
 As a member of the board, Beth is thrilled for the opportunity to unite her administrative and artistic sensibilities, and to be a part of an organization as dynamic and vital as ANPF.